papakvy/laptop/README.md

 ---

-Laptop is a script to set up an OS X laptop for web development.
+Laptop is a script to set up a macOS environment for web development.

-It can be run multiple times on the same machine safely.
+The script is idempotent: It can run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

 ## Requirements

-We support:
+- macOS Sonoma (14.4) or higher

-- OS X Big Sur (11.6)
+> [!NOTE]
-- OS X Monterey (12.3) both Apple Silicon and Intel
+> Both Apple Silicon and Intel are supported

 Older versions may work but aren't regularly tested.
 This script is tested on the most recent and its previous version.